 The City of Herculaneum Missouri is located in Jefferson County.
 It is about 45 minutes south of Downtown St. Louis along Interstate 55.
-Herculaneum's population has had steady growth since 1990, but jumped from 2,822 residents in 2000 to 3,568 residents in 2010.
+Herculaneum's population has had steady growth since 1990.

 The community of Herculaneum is served by several school districts.
 The Dunklin R-V School District is located in Herculaneum.
 The schools in the district are the Pevely Elementary School, the Senn-Thomas Middle School and the Herculaneum High School.
 The brand new Herculaneum High School still uses the stone bleachers located at the football stadium that were a WPA (Works Progress Administration) project and built during the depression in 1935.
 The other public school districts that serve the elementary students of Herculaneum are Festus School District and Crystal City School District.

 Herculaneum was honored in 2008 by being given the "Tree City USA" designation by the National Arbor Day Foundation.
 It was the first city in Jefferson County to receive the designation.
 The city maintains five parks which are the Dunklin-Fletcher Park, Haggard Memorial Park, Herculaneum City Park, Shot Tower Park and Bates Memorial Park.
 Athletic fields, picnic shelters, Mississippi River overlooks are some of the amenities of these parks.